TwanLuttik/Tokens/README.md

 - `/tokens bank invite <bank_id> <player>` - Invite a player to your bank
 - `/tokens bank remove <bank_id> <player>` - Remove a player from your bank
 - `/tokens bank delete <bank_id>` - Delete a bank (bank owner only)

+### Check Commands

+- `/tokens check create <amount>` - Create a check for the specified amount of tokens
+- `/tokens check redeem` - Redeem the check you're holding in your hand

 ## Permissions